 Oregano is a perennial plant that usually grows in warm climates.
-It is commonly used as a cooking herb, especially for Italian and American cuisine but it isn’t known to dogs.
+It is used as a cooking herb, especially for Italian and American cuisine but it isn’t known to dogs.
 Oregano enhances the taste and aroma of foods including grilled, fried or roasted meat, fish and vegetables.
-But this herb also has medicinal value.
+But more importantly, this common herb also has some medicinal uses which may be of value to your dog.

 The rich antioxidants eliminate toxic substances in the body including that of a dog.
 So people are not the only ones who benefit from this herb!

 Can I Give My Dog Oregano?
 Answer: Yes

 It can treat arthritis in dogs, one of the most common problems, especially those that are overweight and are already old.
 It is also a natural treatment for allergies and wounds.
 Like people, dogs may be allergic to various substances so use caution.

 If you are using oregano as a topical application for treating skin rashes, allergies or wounds, use a small amount of oregano oil.
 Apply it on part of the skin to see if undesirable irritation develops.
 If it does, stop using it.
 If not then continue applying it to the affected area.

 As a topical application, it can be combined with olive oil in a 1:4 ratio or given orally – 2 to 3 drops per day with a 1:3 ratio.
 It can also be used with a diffuser.
 You may have difficulties feeding this orally to your dog because most animals do not like the strong taste.

 Other Uses of Oregano